michaellihs/golab/doc/golab_group-members_sync.md

 ### Options

 ```
-  -r, --replace      (optional) remove members in target group that don't exist in source group
+  -r, --remove       (optional) remove members in target group that don't exist in source group
   -s, --source int   (required) id of group to copy members from
   -t, --target int   (required) id of group to copy members to
 ```